Shadow in each Archetype

 In an event of an emergency due to unforeseen turbulence, the cockpit captain may require us to put on our oxygen masks.

-But as we know of, we have to put on our masks first before we can put on the mask of others.
+But as we know, we have to put on our masks first before we can put on the mask of others.
 Yet in this situation, how do you think the caregiver will act?
-How much more if the caregiver in this case is a mother travelling with a four-year old child?
+How much more if the caregiver, in this case, is a mother traveling with a four-year-old child?

 While this can simply turn out fine, it speaks a lot about how caregivers operate.
 Their shadow of placing themselves first can actually help them.